 - MacOS users can pick up Final Cut Pro, which is the cheapest and easiest to use of the three programs.

 If you need special effects:

 Largely absent from Premiere Pro is the ability to create snazzy special effects.
 Adobe expects you to pick up a license for After Effects to handle these within their Creative Suite, which will cost you another $19.99 a month.
-Sony Vegas is a fully-featured program which can handle both video editing and special effects.
+VEGAS Pro is a fully-featured program which can handle both video editing and special effects.

 What Premiere Pro does best put its competition to shame.
 If you’re a filmmaker in need of the highest degree of control over your video and audio files, then nothing comes close to Premiere Pro’s quality.
 Its color, lighting, and audio adjustment tools are the best in the business, which makes the program perfectly suited for editors and videographers who need to get the most from their footage.

 Premiere Pro is a powerful tool, but it is far from perfect.
 Special effects are not its strong suit, and many effects caused performance issues for me.
 The program is very resource hungry and might not run smoothly on the average machine.
 Its UI is designed to be a breeze to navigate, but it takes a while to get used to when you’re just starting out.
 I think the average hobbyist will find that they can accomplish everything they need with a cheaper or more intuitive tool.

 Bottom line — it is a tool for professionals.
 If you truly need it, then nothing else will do.